Indiana: Cell phone laws, legislation

 Rep. Joe Pearson, D-Hartford City, saw his HB 1279 approved unanimously (11-0) by the Committee on Public Policy on Jan.
 28.

-State Sen. Travis Holdman, R-Markle, has filed SB 18, which would prohibit all Indiana drivers from text messaging while behind the wheel.
+State Sen. Travis Holdman has filed SB 18, which would prohibit all Indiana drivers from text messaging while behind the wheel.
 Holdman, whose distracted driving limits on teens went into effect July 1, said constituents and traffic safety experts urged him to prohibit state motorists from texting while driving.
 “As texting-type tasks continue to grow in popularity we have to use what resources are available to help reduce the amount of crashes and fatalities on our roads,” Holdman said in a statement announcing the Indiana text messaging legislation on Oct.
 29.

 Sen. Tim Lanane, D-Anderson, seeks strict penalties for texting while driving with his SB 111.
 “My bill likens it to drunk driving or something like it,” Lanane said.
 “If there is a harsher penalty, then maybe drivers will take the law more seriously.”